jdmonin/JSettlers2/README.txt

 If you want to maintain user accounts or save scores of all completed games, you will need to set up a MySQL, SQLite, or PostgreSQL database.
-This will eliminate the "Problem connecting to database" message seen when starting the server.
+This will eliminate the "No user database available" message seen when starting the server.

-This section describes setting up the database and the JSettlers server's connection to it, and then how to turn on optional features for Game Scores or User Accounts.
+This section first describes setting up the database and the JSettlers server's connection to it, and then how to turn on optional features for Game Scores or User Accounts.